michaeljoy255/misc-docs/GIT_WORKFLOW.md

    git checkout <branch>
    ```

-2a.
-(Amended Commit) Make the modification and commit it with an amend
+2. (A)(Amended Commit) Make the modification and commit it with an amend

    ```
    notepad path/to/file.txt